A Top Raleigh Workers Comp Lawyer Can Help You Recover Your Benefits

 While many workers’ compensation claims are linked to an event, such as a fall on a construction site, there does not need to be a specific accident for an individual to qualify for workers’ compensation benefits.
 Many workers who perform repetitive tasks that lead to injuries over time may still qualify for workers’ compensation benefits.

-The Process for Reporting a Workplace Injury in North Carolina
+The Process for Reporting a Workplace Injury in Raleigh North Carolina

 After being treated by medical staff, employees must provide notice of the injury in writing to their employer.
-Notice must be given within 30 days of the accident or becoming aware of the injury.
-The notice should include the date, time and a short description of the injury.
+The notice must be given within 30 days of the accident or becoming aware of the injury.
+The notice should include the date, time, and a short description of the injury.

 Receiving Your Benefits